 - successfully settling a claim against a developer who failed to complete the development of a mixed-use project in East London; and

 - successfully establishing in the High Court that there was no right of way through our client’s industrial estate for the public to access Great Tew Estate - Leven Holdings Limited v Johnston and others EWHC223(CH).

-Martyn is a Partner in the Property Litigation team and has over 30 years’ litigation experience.
+Martyn is a Partner in the Property Litigation team.

 Martyn is instructed by landlords, owners, developers and occupiers of commercial property across England and Wales from within the Midlands, London and internationally.
 Clients include government departments, national utilities, ‘blue chip’ companies, landed estates.
 His practice also represents property advisers, insolvency practitioners, in-house counsel, legal practitioners, and other high net worth individuals.
 They all have in common an appreciation of an astute and customised service, delivered by Martyn and his able, skilled, and enthusiastic team.